 - Go lightweight.
 Applying makeup with a heavy hand to dry skin is the best way to make it worse rather than better.
 Choose a lightweight creamy or liquid formula and apply with a damp beauty blender to keep skin from flaking.
 This applies to your blusher, bronzer and concealer too.

 What NOT to do if you have dry skin

 - Avoid using your fingers.
 Using your hands to apply makeup will absorb much of the moisture needed by your skin.
 Stick to a synthetic makeup brush or the beauty blender mentioned above.

 - Powder, it’s a no. Stay away from powders, unless you must use a little around your T-zone.
-Oil blotting sheets a re a much better way to tackle any areas that
+Oil blotting sheets are a much better way to tackle any oily areas.

 - Waterproof formulas… no thanks!
 Skip waterproof formulas as they suck out skin’s moisture, which will lead to flaking.